Categorical and K-theoretic Donaldson-Thomas theory of $\mathbb{C}^3$ (part I): Introduction

 For $(d, w) \in \mathbb{N} \times \mathbb{Z}$, the category $\mathbb{S}(d)_w$ in Theorem~\ref{thm:intro1} is defined to be a certain dg-subcategory

 where $\mathcal{X}(d)$ is the moduli stack of $d$-dimensional representations of the triple loop quiver and $\Tr W$ is given as in (\ref{intro:trace}).
 It consists of matrix factorizations with factors coherent sheaves on $\X(d)$ whose weights with respect to the maximal torus $T(d) \subset GL(d)$ are contained in a certain polytope in the weight lattice, and weight $w$ with respect to the diagonal cocharacter of $T(d)$.
-The functor

-in Theorem~\ref{thm:intro1} is induced by the categorical Hall product for quivers with super-potentials introduced and studied by the first author~\cite{P0}.
+The categorical Hall product in (\ref{intro:thm:hall}) is introduced and studied by the first author~\cite{P0}.
+We remark that each semiorthogona summand is equivalent to $\boxtimes_{i=1}^k\mathbb{S}(d_i)_{v_i}$, but we use the weight $v_i+d_i(\sum_{i>j}d_j-\sum_{j>i}d_j)$ in order to specify the fully-faithful functor as a categorical Hall product.

 The categories $\mathbb{M}(d)_w$ from \eqref{intro:S} first appeared in the work of \v{S}penko--Van den Bergh~\cite{SVdB} on constructions of (twisted) non-commutative resolutions of quotient singularities of quasi-symmetric representations of reductive groups.
 They were later used by Halpern-Leistner--Sam~\cite{hls} to prove the magic window theorem and settle several cases of the D/K equivalence conjecture.
-The first author also used the subcategories (\ref{intro:S}) to prove PBW theorem for (categorical and K-theoretic) Hall algebras for quivers with super-potentials~\cite{P}.
+The first author also used the subcategories (\ref{intro:S}) to prove PBW theorem for K-theoretic Hall algebras for quivers with super-potentials~\cite{P}.
 We refer to the subcategory (\ref{intro:S}) as a \textit{quasi-BPS category} since it is closely related (but not completely analogous) to the BPS sheaf by Davison--Meinhardt in cohomological DT theory \cite{DM}.
 We expect that the subcategories (\ref{intro:S}) cannot be further decomposed into non-trivial semiorthogonal decompositions, so that they are the smallest building blocks of the DT category $\mathcal{DT}(d)$.

 Note that Theorem~\ref{thm:intro1} in particular implies the existence of a fully-faithful functor

 Our point of view is that $\mathbb{S}(d)_0$ may be regarded as a categorical DT-analogue of $D^b\left((\mathbb{C}^3)^{\times d}/\mathfrak{S}_d\right)$, and the above fully-faithful functor (\ref{intro:FF}) as a derived McKay correspondence for the permutation action of $\mathfrak{S}_d$ on $(\mathbb{C}^3)^{\times d}$.
 We will discuss this point of view in Subsection~\ref{subsection8}.